spotify/confidence-sdk-js/packages/integration-react/README.md

 network response.
 If the network response failed, default values will be returned on flag evaluation, if the network request is successful we update the flags and then emit `ProviderEvents.Ready`.

+Notes:

+- It's advised not to perform `setContext` while `setProvider` is running, you can await setting the context first, or listen to the `ProviderEvent.Ready` via a handler on `OpenFeaure`.

 ```tsx
 import React, { useEffect } from 'react';
 import { createConfidenceWebProvider } from '@spotify-confidence/openfeature-web-provider';